GENTIAN

 How has it been used?

-Gentian is widely used in herbal medicine for people who have chronic health troubles where a weakened digestion is involved.
+Gentian has been very widely used in herbal medicine for people who have chronic health troubles where a weakened digestion is involved.

 • Failure to thrive in infants